 An AP MLD may remove one or more of its affiliated APs.
 The AP MLD shall announce removal of one or more of its affiliated APs through a Reconfiguration variant Multi-Link element (see 9.4.2.295b.4 (Reconfiguration variant Multi-Link element)) transmitted in (i) all Beacon frames of all its affiliated APs, as well as all Probe Response frames it transmits, until all affiliated APs marked for removal have been removed, or (ii) at least one ML Reconfiguration Notify frame to each associated non-AP MLD such that for any affiliated AP that is to be removed, every associated non-AP MLD is notified of the affiliated AP removal before the affiliated AP is removed.

-For each affiliated AP that the AP MLD intends to remove, the Reconfiguration variant Multi-Link element shall include a Per-STA Profile subelement with the subfields of the Per-STA Control field set as following: The Link ID subfield shall identify the AP, the Delete Timer Present subfield shall be set to 1, and the Delete Timer subfield shall be set to the number of target beacon transmission times (TBTTs) of that affiliated AP before it is removed.
+For each affiliated AP that the AP MLD intends to remove, the Reconfiguration variant Multi-Link element shall include a Per-STA Profile subelement with the subfields of the Per-STA Control field set as following: The Link ID subfield shall identify the AP, the Complete Profile subfield shall be set to 0, the Delete Timer Present subfield shall be set to 1, and the Delete Timer subfield shall be set to the number of target beacon transmission times (TBTTs) of that affiliated AP before it is removed.
 The initial value of the Delete Timer subfield shall be longer than the MLD max idle period.
+The Per-STA Profile subelement shall not include a STA Profile field.

-follow the procedure in 11.21.7.3 (BSS transition management request) to notify non-AP STAs that are not affiliated with any MLD and are associated with that AP of the BSS termination.
+An affiliated AP may also be removed from an MLD by terminating the BSS the affiliated AP belongs to (see 6.3.12 (Stop)).
+In the event of terminating the BSS, the SME of the affiliated AP shall also follow the procedure in 11.21.7.3 (BSS transition management request) to notify all associated STAs (affiliated with an MLD or otherwise) that support BTM of the BSS termination.

+NOTE—An affiliated AP that is removed from an AP MLD but does not terminate its BSS can still communicate with associated STAs that are not affiliated with any MLD.

+Once an AP affiliated with an AP MLD is removed from an AP MLD, all links of the non-AP MLDs that are associated with that AP MLD and terminate on the removed AP are considered nonexistent, and the corresponding affiliated STAs that were associated with the removed AP shall be in the unauthenticated and unassociated state (State 1).